-For the 2021/22, rising inflation rates has reduced the Colleges liability to a net asset position.
+For the 2022/23, rising inflation rates has retained the Colleges liability at a net asset position for a second year.
 The College has reported this as a nil assets in line with regulatory advice.
-The movement is unusual and not likely to continue as the economy stabilises.
+The movement is unusual and not likely to continue long term as the economy stabilises.